cloudinary-training/podcasts/BLOG.md

 ### Clickable Link for Each Video

 Each video that we want to open with the Video Player in the modal is set up with data that provides the Cloudinary public id.
 The Cloudinary Video Player can create a poster from a midpoint frame of the video itself.
-For the podcast we provide a link to a image on Cloudinary.
+For the podcast we provide a link to an image on Cloudinary.
 The public id and poster link are the only data handed off to the JavaScript that opens the video player.
-Notice that there is `video-trigger` class.
-This will be used to attache a click event.
-The `datat-video-id` contains the Cloudinary public id.
+Notice that there is a `video-trigger` class.
+This will be used to attach a click event.
+The `data-video-id` contains the Cloudinary public id.
 The `data-video-poster` contains a link to an optimized image on Cloudinary.
 The `href` links to the hidden video tag.